rust-lang/book/nostarch/chapter11.md

 #### Integration Tests for Binary Crates

-If our project is a binary crate that only contains an *src/main.rs* file and doesn’t have an *src/lib.rs* file, we can’t create integration tests in the *tests* directory and bring functions defined in the *src/main.rs* file into scope with a `use` statement.
+If our project is a binary crate that only contains a *src/main.rs* file and doesn’t have a *src/lib.rs* file, we can’t create integration tests in the *tests* directory and bring functions defined in the *src/main.rs* file into scope with a `use` statement.
 Only library crates expose functions that other crates can use; binary crates are meant to be run on their own.